Tokyo Ghoul: Anime

 A 12-episode anime television series adaptation by Pierrot aired on Tokyo MX between July 4 and September 19, 2014.
 It also aired on TV Aichi, TVQ, TVO, AT-X, and Dlife.
 The opening theme song is "Unravel" by TK from Ling tosite Sigure and the ending theme is "The Saints" (聖者たち, "Seijatachi") by People in the Box.
 Funimation has licensed the anime series in North America.
 A second season, titled Tokyo Ghoul √A (read as "Root A"), aired in Japan between January 9 and March 27, 2015.
 The opening theme song is "Munou" (無能, Munō) by Österreich, while the ending theme is "Kisetsu wa Tsugitsugi Shinde Iku" (季節は次々死んでいく) by Amazarashi.
 "Glassy Sky" ("Glassy sky above, As long as I'm alive, you will be a part of me") is an insert song in this season, which is a first English song written by Yutaka Yamada in Tokyo Ghoul.
-On March 10, 2017, it was announced that the anime will premiere on Adult Swim's Saturday late-night action programming block, Toonami starting on March 25.
+On March 10, 2017, it was announced that the anime would air on Adult Swim's Saturday late-night action programming block Toonami, starting on March 25.
 Madman Entertainment announced that they had licensed the series in Australia and New Zealand, and simulcasted it on AnimeLab.
-Anime Limited licensed the series in the UK and Ireland, and later announced during MCM London Comic-Con that the series will be broadcast on Viceland UK.
+Anime Limited licensed the series in the UK and Ireland, and later announced during MCM London Comic-Con that the series would be broadcast on Viceland UK.

 An anime adaptation for Tokyo Ghoul:re was announced on October 5, 2017, and started airing on April 3, 2018.
-Toshinori Watanabe replaced Shuhei Morita as the director, while Chūji Mikasano returned to write scripts.
+Toshinori Watabe replaced Shuhei Morita as the director, while Chūji Mikasano returned to write scripts.
 Pierrot produced the animation, while Pierrot+ is credited for animation assistance.
 Atsuko Nakajima replaced Kazuhiro Miwa as the character designer.
 The opening theme of the first season is "Asphyxia" by Cö shu Nie and the ending theme is "Half" by Queen Bee.
 The series aired in two seasons, with the first 12 episodes airing from April 3 to June 19, 2018, and the second season airing from October 9 to December 25, 2018.
 The opening theme of the second season is "Katharsis" by TK from Ling tosite Sigure, and the ending theme of the second season is "Rakuen no Kimi" (楽園の君) by Österreich.